AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 🔹 Q3: How is state maintained across sessions?

-✅ The system uses persistent state storage (e.g., Redis or MySQL) to maintain remediation status and rule violations across pipeline executions.
+✅ The system uses persistent state storage to maintain remediation status and rule violations across pipeline executions.

 🔹 Q4: What if two remediations conflict?